 The Elevator Pitch

 The aptly named “elevator speech” or “elevator pitch” is a concise, compelling introduction that can be communicated in the amount of time it takes to ride the elevator with someone to their floor.
-An elevator pitch explains, in 30 seconds or less, who you are, your background skills, and what your career goals are.
+An elevator pitch explains, in about 30 seconds or less, who you are, your background skills, and what your career goals are.
 If done well, it can open doors for you.

 It can be intimidating to start a conversation with a stranger or a recruiter.
 So, start with a smile, establish eye contact and begin with something like this…